-What is Cognitive Behavior Therapy (CBT)?
+What is Cognitive Behavior Therapy?

-For example, someone being asked to reschedule a meeting might think “I am not being respected” and feel angry.
+Cognitive behavior therapy is based on the cognitive model: the way we perceive situations influences how we feel emotionally.
+For example, someone being asked to reschedule a meeting might think to themselves “I am not being respected” and feel angry.
 Another person might think “another day will give me more time to prepare” and feel happy.
-So it is not a situation that directly affects how people feel emotionally, but rather perception of that situation.
-When individuals are in distress, their perception is often skewed and their thoughts may become irrational, overly negative or overwhelming and obsessive.
+It is not the situation that directly affects how people feel emotionally, but rather the perception of that situation.
+When individuals are in distress, their perception is often skewed and their thoughts may become irrational, overwhelmingly negative and/or obsessive.

 Ranch Creek Recovery’s holistic, non-12 step approach to substance abuse treatment includes both group and individual therapy for addiction.
 The custom treatment plans created by our experienced team often includes cognitive behavioral therapy, as it is one of the most effective tools for helping people cope with the negative emotions and stressful situations they encounter each day.

 If you want to learn more about Ranch Creek Recovery or you’re ready to get help for yourself or a loved one, please contact us today!
 Call 877-997-8931 to request a free confidential assessment and insurance check.